mattcollier/noxious/README.md

 ####Windows
 noxious has been successfully built on Windows.
 Instructions are forthcoming.
 ###Support
 Please submit and issue.
-We can also be reached at #noxious on freenode.
+We can also be reached via irc at #noxious on freenode.